 A History of the Worst Cyberattacks

-In 2023, there were a total of 2,365 cyberattacks.
-These attacks resulted in more than 343 million victims around the world.
+In 2023 alone, there were 2,365 cyberattacks, which resulted in more than 343 million victims worldwide.

 Cyberattacks aren’t new.
 Since the birth of the internet, organizations from all sectors have been targeted by cyber threats of all kinds.